KeaDreamTeam/FinalProject/server/documentation.md

       comment_id: 2,
       restaurant_id: 1,
       content: "good price and great food",
-      is_pos: 1,
+      is_pos: true,
-      is_fair: 1,
+      is_fair: true,
       created_at: "2017-08-23 22:52:12"
       }
     ]

-### Like or dislike a specific restaurant
+### Add a new comment to a specified restaurant

 | Method | Endpoint | Usage | Returns |
 | ------ | -------- | ----- | ------- |
 | GET   | `/api/comments` | post a comment for a specific restaurant| add comment |

 This post creates a new comment in the comments table, associating the user who posted it to the restaurant it was posted on.
-It will also increment the commentCount column of the entries table for the given entry.
 The submission is an object containing the entry id & user id and the comment string to be posted e.g.:

   {
+    comment_id: 2,
+    user_id: 1,
+    restaurant_id: 1,
+    content: "good price and great food",
+    is_pos: true,
+    is_fair: true,
+    created_at: "2017-08-23 22:52:12"
   }

+  #### Response
+  ##### Status Codes:
+  * If the comment is posted, the HTTP status code in the response header is 201 ('Created').
+  * If the object provided is incorrectly formatted, the HTTP status code in the response header is 400 ('Bad Request').
+  * If the user is not authenticated (requires login), the HTTP status code in the response header is 401 ("Unauthorized")
+  * In case of server error, the header status code is a 5xx error code and the response body contains an error object.

 ([back to summary](#summary))